obzenner/archy/patterns/update_arch_diagram_pattern.md

 - Output ONLY the final updated architecture document content - NO analysis process or thinking
 - Do NOT include phrases like "I'll scan the directory" or "I'll analyze the codebase"
 - Output the complete updated design document using the same structure as the input
+- **MANDATORY: Use ONLY real service names, database names, API names found in the code changes - NEVER generic names like "New Service" or "Updated Database"**
 - Use valid Markdown formatting only
 - Ensure all mermaid diagrams follow the CRITICAL SYNTAX RULES above
 - Maintain the existing sections but update content to reflect code changes